woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 Execute a step only on commit with certain files added/removed/modified:

-> NOTE: Feature is only available for Github and Gitea repositories.
+> NOTE: Feature is only available for GitHub and Gitea repositories.

 ```diff
 when: